-A: Csrs.exe in its right is not a virus but a safe process of Microsoft Windows; its removal will lead to a damage to your system because it will result to a Blue Screen of Death.
-However, some malware writers adopt the name “csrss.exe” for their viruses, Trojans and worm, as a form of disguise so they can avoid detection.
+A: Csrs.exe in its right is not a virus but a safe process of Microsoft Windows; its removal will lead to damage to your system because it will result in a Blue Screen of Death.
+However, some malware writers adopt the name "csrss.exe" for their viruses, Trojans, and worm, as a form of disguise so they can avoid detection.

 Q: How does the csrss.exe virus behave?

-A. The csrss.exe malware behaves in a generic way which makes its installation to vary from time to time.
-The infection sometimes install itself by making an executable copy to the Windows system folders and then go ahead to modify Windows registry in such a way that each time you start your system; the malware will run.
-The csrss.exe malware connects with a close by host to receive data or configuration, to download volatile files like new updates and even more malware.
-This virus can also receive instruction to attack your system from a remote attacker.
+A. The csrss.exe malware behaves in a generic way which makes its installation vary from time to time.
+The infection sometimes installs itself by making an executable copy to the Windows system folders and then goes ahead to modify the Windows registry in such a way that each time you start your system; the malware will run.
+The csrss.exe malware connects with a close-by host to receive data or configuration, to download volatile files like new updates and even more malware.
+This virus can also receive instructions to attack your system from a remote attacker.

 Q. How do I know if csrss.exe is malicious or not?